List of Doctors characters introduced in 2011: Kevin Tyler

-Dr. Kevin Tyler, portrayed by Simon Rivers, first appeared on 11 May 2011 and made his final appearance on 30 October 2014.
-Kevin first arrives for job interview at the Mill, where he meets Freya Wilson (Lu Corfield).
-The pair instantly dislike each other.
-Kevin is mentored by Daniel Granger (Matthew Chambers).
+After three years in the role, Rivers made the decision to leave Doctors.
+His exit storyline sees Kevin accidentally embark on a relationship with an underage girl, Poppy Conroy (Claudia Jessie), when she lies about her age.
+He is eventually fired by Zara Carmichael (Elisabeth Dermot Walsh) when the relationship is exposed.
 For his portrayal of Kevin, Rivers was nominated for Sexiest Male at the 2012 British Soap Awards.
 A year later, he received a longlist nomination for the British Soap Award for Best Actor.
 He was again nominated for the Sexiest Male award in 2014.